olebole/irafdoc/doc/apextract.package.rst

   will be carried in CRVAL1 and CD1_1.
   </p>
   <p>
-  There is one other value for the format parameter, <tt>"strip"</tt>.
+  There is one other value for the format parameter, <span style="font-family: monospace;">"strip"</span>.
 This produces two dimensional extractions rather than one dimensional extractions.
   Each aperture is output to a two dimensional image with a width set by the nearest integer which includes the aperture.
-The output names are generated in the same way as for <tt>"onedspec"</tt> format.
+The output names are generated in the same way as for <span style="font-family: monospace;">"onedspec"</span> format.
 The aperture is shifted by interpolation so that it is exactly aligned with the image columns.
 If not variance weighting the actual image data is output with appropriate shifting while for variance weighting and/or cleaning